Course Outline

 • Configuring SSH for secure remote access to government systems.

-• Setting up a basic web server (Apache/Nginx) for delivering government websites and applications.
+• Setting up a basic web server (Apache/Nginx) for government websites and applications.

-• Implementing SSL/TLS certificates to enhance security in government network communications.
+• Implementing SSL/TLS certificates to secure web communications for government services.

 Troubleshooting and Maintenance

-• Troubleshooting common system issues to ensure smooth operation of government services.
+• Troubleshooting common system issues to ensure continuous operation of government IT infrastructure.

-• Performing system backups to protect critical data and applications in government environments.
+• Conducting regular system backups to protect critical data for government agencies.

 Summary and Next Steps

-• Key takeaways from the course for enhancing government IT capabilities.
+• Key takeaways from the course to apply in government IT roles.

-• Preparing for the LFCS certification exam to validate skills and knowledge for government roles.
+• Preparing for the LFCS certification exam to enhance professional credentials for government IT professionals.

-• Continuing learning resources and career opportunities in government IT administration.
+• Exploring continuing learning resources and career opportunities in government IT administration.

 Requirements